Jens David Ohlin: Career

-Ohlin became dean of Cornell Law School on July 1, 2021, succeeding Eduardo Peñalver.
-His scholarship ranges from criminal conspiracy law, criminal procedure, public international law to the laws of war.
+Ohlin's scholarship ranges from criminal conspiracy law, criminal procedure, public international law to the laws of war.
 In Election Interference: International Law and the Future of Democracy (2020), Ohlin argued that the Russian interference in the 2016 United States elections was against international law because it violated the collective right of self-determination.
+With Duncan Hollis, he also edited Defending Democracies: Combatting Foreign Election Interference in a Digital Age (2020).